-Local to Global Justice was founded in 2001 by students at Arizona State University- Tempe.
-The group is currently composed of students, faculty members, and community members and is open to everyone.
+Local to Global Justice was founded in 2001 by students at ASU - Tempe.
+The group is currently composed of students, faculty, and community members and is open to everyone!

 Our primary goal is to educate ASU students and the greater community about issues of local and global justice, while promoting diversity, freedom of speech, and academic freedom of discussion.
 We believe it is vital to connect local diversity, sustainability, and social justice issues to larger global struggles.